tailscale/tailscale/api.md

 * `ACLs` - Access control lists.
 * `TagOwners` - Defines who is allowed to use which tags.
 * `Tests` - Run on ACL updates to check correct functionality of defined ACLs.
+* `AutoApprovers` - Defines which users can advertise routes or exit nodes without further approval.
+* `SSH` - Configures access policy for Tailscale SSH.
+* `NodeAttrs` - Defines which devices can use certain features.

 See https://tailscale.com/kb/1018/acls for more information on those properties.